 Fruit Facts: Meet the Kiwano Melon

-The coolest part of the kiwano melon is the shock value of its appearance.
+The coolest thing about this fruit is the shock value of its appearance.
 It looks more like a dog toy -- a spiky Kong -- than a fruit.
 It's colorful, too: yellowish-orange on the outside and green on the inside.

 Some people call a kiwano melon "blowfish fruit" because it looks like the poisonous puffer fish.
-Sometimes it's sold under the name horned melon or African horned melon, although most now are imported from New Zealand or grown in California.
+Sometimes it's sold under the name horned melon or African horned melon, but most now are imported from New Zealand or grown in California.
 Look for them in specialty grocery stores.

 Want to have some fun with your food?
 Put a kiwano melon on the counter and tell your little sister it's an alien egg.

-Despite its intimidating looks, this funky little melon tastes like a mix of bananas, limes, and cucumbers.
-And, like a banana, it does not have to be refrigerated.
+Despite its exotic looks, this funky little melon tastes like a mix of bananas, limes, and cucumbers.
+And, like a banana, it doesn't have to be refrigerated.

 It's pretty impossible to peel the skin off a kiwano.
 But you don't eat the skin either.
 Instead, you cut the melon open, and scoop the insides out.

-Like other more familiar melons such as cantaloupe or honeydew, kiwanos have lots of seeds.
-In fact, their insides are pretty much all seeds.
-You can eat the seeds or suck or scoop around them.
+Like other melons you know, such as the cantaloupe or honeydew, kiwanos have lots of seeds -- their insides are pretty much all seeds.
+You can eat them, but you can also suck or scoop around them.

 Would you believe there's a whole section of YouTube videos on how to prepare and eat a kiwano?
 Some are serious.
 Others are silly.
 Maybe you'll be inspired to make your own.